Homeless man accused of following NYC woman into her apartment, stabbing her is charged with murder

 He has eight prior arrests in New York City, mostly for low-level subway offenses.

-Outraged residents and community leaders gathered outside Lee’s apartment building, where the unsuspecting victim was followed and stalked before her death.
-There, the crowd chanted, “Enough is enough,” a cry of frustration over the the violence that has gripped the city, from street corners to subway platforms.
+Outraged residents and community leaders gathered outside Lee’s apartment building, where the unsuspecting victim was stalked before her death.
+There, the crowd chanted, “Enough is enough.”

-Though cops did not charge Nash with a hate crime, some residents and community leaders said it should not be ruled out as a motive.
+Though police did not charge Nash with a hate crime, some residents and community leaders said it should not be ruled out as a motive.

 “We’re using the criminal justice system to deal with mental health — it’s our fallback, our default position.
 So many people who are in jail now should not be in jail.
-They should be in a mental institution that can deal with their problems.
-It’s not helping them, leaving them on the street or leaving them to deal with problems that they can’t deal with, that they’re not capable of dealing with, and at the same time it’s putting society at risk.”
+They should be in a mental institution that can deal with their problems.”

-“Just last month we mourned the death of Michelle Go and Yao Pan Ma.” said Jacky Wong, 45, a member of the Concerned Citizens of East Broadway.
-“Today we gather here to remember Christina Yuna Lee.
-The list is getting longer and longer.
-We can’t see an end.
-Christina Yuna Lee is 35 years old and she’s a Korean American."

 Lee was remembered by her friends and co-workers for her kindness and creativity.
 Splice, an online digital platform where she worked as a creative producer, called her a “beautiful friend and colleague.”